 1984 by George Orwell In 1984, London is a grim city where Big Brother is always watching you and the Thought Police can practically read your mind.
 Winston is a man in grave danger for the simple reason that his memory still functions.
-Drawn into a forbidden love affair, Winston finds the courage to join a secret revolutionary organization called The Brotherhood, dedicated to the destruction of the Party.
-Together with his beloved Julia, he hazards his life in a deadly match against the powers that be.
-(1090L) may contain sensitive content
+Drawn into a forbidden love affair, Winston finds the courage to join a secret revolutionary organization called The Brotherhood and together with his beloved Julia, he hazards his life in a deadly match against the powers that be.
+(1090L)